vtech6/goml/README.md

 <b>Goml Visualizer (in progress): </b><br><br>
 ![goml-visualizer](https://github.com/vtech6/goml/blob/main/visualizer.gif) <br>
+The Goml Visualizer was written using [Wails](https://wails.io) with React in Typescript for the frontend.
+Soon I will make the code public, but I want to make some changes beforehand.
+Anyway, the gif above is from an early version of the visualizer that shows the dataset after BinaryClassification.<br><br>
 <b>References and inspiration:</b>
 - [Sebastian Lauge's Neural Networks Video](https://www.youtube.com/watch?v=hfMk-kjRv4c)
 - [Andrej Karpathy's Micrograd Breakdown](https://www.youtube.com/watch?v=VMj-3S1tku0)